How to Teach a Dog to Stay

 You will need to choose your helpers quite carefully.
 Children under ten are rarely very good at this.
 You need a person who will follow your instructions to the letter.
 The person helping you must not give your dog any feedback if he makes a mistake.
 One badly timed kind word, or any attention at all from your assistant, and you may have inadvertently rewarded an error.

-As always you will reduce the distance between you and the dog, and make sure that the sit is as easy as can be in all other respects.
-Once the dog has mastered the new distraction at close quarters, you can increase duration/distance etc again.
+As always you will reduce the distance between you and your dog, and make sure that the sit is as easy as can be in all other respects.
+Once your dog has mastered the new distraction at close quarters, you can increase duration/distance etc again.
 In this case we will take the training session back indoors to where you first started training.
 And we will introduce the following distractions to him, one at a time.

 • Person enters the room